mgongguy/Daily-Python-Script/readme.md

 Day 1: sendlive - a script that sends your current directory to the default web dir making it easier for web dev to change between their many sites when coding.

+Day 2: NetConfig - a script that helps with the automation of configuration of your primary nic if you need to use a static ip.